rimakermill/rimakermill.github.io/contact.md

 permalink: /contact/
 ---

-<p>Use the form below to contact us if you have a question about the space or membership.
-We'd love to hear from you.</p>
+<p>We'd love to hear from you if you have a question about the space or membership.</p>
 <div class="split style1">
 	<section>
 		<form method="post" action="#">